spacemeshos/local-testnet/README.md

 spacemesh-local-testnet delete
 ```

-You can enter `spacemesh-local-testnet —-help` to see the available options.
+You can enter `spacemesh-local-testnet --help` to see the available options.

 ## Create Network using Local Go Spacemesh Build